PositiveLoss/CoNNear_cochlea-PyTorch/README.md

-## CoNNear: A convolutional neural-network model of human cochlear mechanics and filter tuning for real-time applications.
+# CoNNear: A convolutional neural-network model of human cochlear mechanics and filter tuning for real-time applications

 If you use this code, please cite (bibtex given below [1]):
 Baby, D., Van Den Broucke, A. & Verhulst, S. A convolutional neural-network model of human cochlear mechanics and filter tuning for real-time applications.
 Nat Mach Intell (2021). https://doi.org/10.1038/s42256-020-00286-8